 Details: Dir.
 Peter Yates.
 Perf.
 Kelly McGillis, Jeff Daniels, Mandy Patinkin.
 Orion, 1988.

-Synopsis: A woman (McGillis), who is fired after refusing to give names to the House Un-American Activities Committee, overhears a suspicious argument in the house next door.
+Synopsis: A young woman (Kelly McGillis), who is fired after refusing to give names to the House Un-American Activities Committee, overhears a suspicious argument in the house next door.
 In a brief scene, an FBI librarian runs a film projector for agent Jeff Daniels.

 Role Call: William Duff-Griffin as Wentworth, FBI Librarian—Information Provider (male)

 Related post: An FBI librarian in ‘The House on Carroll Street’

 Details: Dir.
 Charles Shyer.
 Perf.
 Nick Nolte, Julia Roberts, Saul Rubinek.
 Touchstone—Buena Vista, 1994.

 Synopsis: Rival reporters Peter and Sabrina (Nick Nolte & Julia Roberts) team up to investigate corrupt scientists at a chemical company.
 In one brief scene, the two look up a scientist’s obituary in a small public library.
 Sabrina shouts and pounds her first on a library table, and a student librarian walks by with a cart of books and shushes her.
 Another librarian is visible behind them at the Circulation desk, where she checks in books.

 Role Call: Annie Meyers-Shyer as Student Librarian and an uncredited female—both Information Providers (female)

 Details: Dir.
 Lawrence Kasdan.
 Perf.
 Kevin Kline, Tracey Ullman, Joan Plowright, River Phoenix, Keanu Reeves, William Hurt.
 TriStar, 199o.